 Advanced visual arts projects include a student’s written proposal followed by short preparatory assignments, sketchbook work, journaling, writing, research and readings.
 The department's expectation is that advanced work in visual arts be more than a mere reflection of a topic or idea as it exists already.
 We ask students to push into what is personally meaningful, to explore it, to critique it, to transcend it, express their ideas and expand the audience’s understanding.
 The creative process necessary for this articulation often involves several iterations, re-workings and re-makings.
 Students sharpen their technical skills and demonstrate an understanding of formal and conceptual issues through projects that require independent exploration.
 Advanced students develop fluency with a variety of techniques and approaches in the specific disciplines, completing a final project during the 12 week term that is either exhibited or performed publicly.

 Drawing/Mixed Media focuses on mark making as a means of expression, learning to see the world around us and recording what we see through lines and textures on a two-dimensional surface.
 Daily technical exercises help each student develop skills in drawing from observation, as well as fluidity with materials and familiarity with working with both abstraction and representation.
 We will examine the myriad ways drawings can serve an artist's creativity.
 The process of drawing engages the student in quieting the mind, connecting the eyes with the hands and the imagination.
 This class encourages students to draw upon their own experiences and interests and to translate them into a visual vocabulary that is personally meaningful.
 While the first half of the class will focus on more traditional drawing techniques, the second half will explore alternative approaches and materials.
-Each student will complete an independent project as a means of expanding their repertoire of skills, creating an individual body of work.
+Each student will complete a final project as a means of expanding and applying their repertoire of skills, creating an individual body of work.
 In addition to a daily studio practice, this class includes outside readings, writings and regular sketchbook assignments.
+Open to all grades.
 (1/2 credit)

 Sculpture: Clay and Mixed Media is a studio workshop class about making sculpture, working with a variety of materials and ways of thinking three-dimensionally.
 Students work in both subtractive and additive manners, incorporating basic aesthetic concepts such as line, texture, composition, balance, mass, space, rhythm, tension, movement, light, and density.
-Students explore the relationship between form and content in materials such as chanduilding techniques in clay, wire, and found object assemblage.
+Students explore the relationship between form and content in materials such as building techniques in clay, wire, and found object assemblage.
 Projects investigate representation (people and things), kinetic and/or mechanical objects, abstraction and architecturally inspired design/installation.
 Each student creates a large clay head, working with a study of anatomy and expression.
 Students are encouraged to think expansively about the alchemical transmutation of unusual everyday materials in order to reveal the conceptual aspects of their work.
 Weekly homework includes making small sculptures at home as well as reading, writing and sketchbook assignments.
+Open to all grades.
 (1/2 credit)

-UAS Stone Carving explores many aspects of sculpture through the process of carving, specifically the reductive process of taking material away to create form.
+Stone Carving explores many aspects of sculpture through the process of carving, specifically the reductive process of taking material away to create form.
 We make maquettes in clay that are then translated into different types of stone, usually alabaster or soap stone.
 Students are expected to complete one 3D stone sculpture and to actively pursue their paths of inquiry in a sketchbook.
 This will involve a continual process of drawing as a tool for design, as well as keeping a sketchbook of ideas, changes and discoveries, and the study of the work of other artists who work in stone, both traditional as well as contemporary.
 We will explore resources for stone within the Bay Area and visit with local stone sculptors.
 The development of appropriate studio skills, effective working habits, and a commitment to one's inquiry is a base level requirement for each student.
 This class includes reading, writing, research as well as group critique and discussions.
 Personal integrity and a high level of commitment are essential.
 This class requires a lot of patience and hard work.
 Prerequisite: Minimum one term of Sculpture or instructor approval.
-Open to Sophomores, Juniors & Seniors.
+(Open to Sophomores, Juniors & Seniors.)
 (1/2 credit)